cmgaines89/Calendar-Program/README.md

 # Calendar-Program
-A simple Gregorian Calendar program.
+A simple Gregorian Calendar program that displays dates and holidays.